oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/run-demo/run-demo.md

 3. Click **Run** on the top-right side of the screen.

-    You should start seeing new activities in the terminal.
+You should start seeing the following activities in the terminal:

+    ```
+    INFO  - Launching robot instance e0ccb43d-4af4-4aeb-81ec-a5f76d95bc48
+    INFO  - Requesting messages from ControlRoom
+    ```
+After this message, the robot will bring up the assigned browser window and start the flow.
+During this time, wait until the robot completes all the steps.

 ## Acknowledgements